cozy/cozy-client/docs/getting-started.md

 `save()` will return a Promise with a `data` attribute containing the saved document.

-ℹ️ When mutating data, queries that depend on the mutated document(s) will automatically be refreshed : components that depend on these queries will be re-rendered.
+ℹ️ When mutating data, queries that depend on the mutated document(s) will automatically be refreshed: components that depend on these queries will be re-rendered.

 ## Mutate several documents in batch

-The `saveAll` method can be used to save multiple documents in one request.
+The `saveAll()` method can be used to save multiple documents in one request.

 ```javascript
 const { data: updatedDocs } = await client.saveAll([